geohotstan/tinycorp-meetings/last-week-in-tinycorp/2024-11-18/meeting-transcript.md

 **Chenyu** [00:09:01]
 Yeah, I think it's under the hood.
-It used to be a collection of lazy buffer and some metadata along this collection.
+It used to be a collection of LazyBuffer and some metadata along this collection.
 Now it's a UOp.

 **Geohot** [00:09:16]
 Yeah, but it should be.
-We should actually make a lazy.py that says lazy buffer equals UOp.
+We should actually make a lazy.py that says LazyBuffer equals UOp.
 And then we can work on refactoring that later.

 **Chenyu** [00:09:24]
 How do you?
 So for now, you can create a tensor out of UOp.
-And you can create a tensor out of a lazy buffer.
+And you can create a tensor out of a LazyBuffer.
 UOp, I believe, is only for the variable case.
 But after that, it needs some kind of checking what is a valid UOp you can create a tensor out of.